-As from March 16, and for at least two months, no sick pay (day 2-14 of sickness) is not to be paid by the employer.
-This is instead to be paid by the government.
+As from March 16, and for at least two months, no sick pay (day 2-14 of sickness) is not to be paid by the employer, this is instead to be paid by the government.

-The qualifying day for sick pay will be discontinued between 11 March and 31 May.
+The qualifying day for sick pay will be discontinued between 11 March and 31 May and is to be paid by the employer instead.
 Thus, the employee is entitled to sick pay from the first day of sickness.